xoolive/traffic/joss/paper.md

 they fly through.

 Trajectories are mathematical objects used to describe the evolution of a moving object with a finite list of parameters.
-The most common features in ATM include latitude, longitude, altitude, all indexed by time, which derivate as ground speed, track angle and vertical rate.
+The most common features in ATM include latitude, longitude, altitude, all indexed by time, with derived ones such as ground speed, track angle and vertical rate.
 Aircraft dynamic models may expect pitch, roll and yaw angles, together with indicated, computed or true airspeed, Mach number, and more.

-Further, airspaces are a key element of aviation: they are regulated by specific rules, navigation is allowed to determined types of aircraft meeting strict requirements.
-Such areas assigned to air traffic controllers to ensure the safety of flights and proper separation between aircraft are most commonly described as a combination of extruded polygons.
+Further, airspaces are a key element of aviation: they are regulated by specific rules, whereby navigation is allowed to determined types of aircraft meeting strict requirements.
+Such volumes, assigned to air traffic controllers to ensure the safety of flights and proper separation between aircraft are most commonly described as a combination of extruded polygons.

 Common operations relevant to trajectories evolving in controlled airspaces